 DIY Herb Pots For Your Kitchen

 I made these herb pots with terracotta pots and paper napkins.
-They are so easy to make and the perfect colorful container to grow fresh herbs in your kitchen.
+They are easy to make and the perfect colorful container to grow fresh herbs in your kitchen.

 DIY Herb Pots